mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 meaning it is `nil`,
 calling a method on it triggers a panic.

+An interface is typically only used when more than one concrete type will implement it and there is a need to use values of the interface type in a way that works for all the concrete types.
+In the example below, the interface type `Shape` is implemented by the concrete types `Rectangle` and `Circle`.
+This allows us to write code that works with variables of type `Shape` without needing to know the concrete type.

 #### Interface Example

 The following code defines an interface and two types that implement it: